ProjectYamada/Yamada/README.md

 # Yamada
 It's all about Yamada™

+## Database Info
+We're switching to HashMap databases, not much of a concern to anyone, but postgres will be unused in our bot soon.
 ### Dependencies
 - A PostgreSQL database with the tables from src/main/resources/createTables.sql
 - Gradle and Git (in your PATH)